named-data/NFD/docs/manpages/nfd-asf-strategy.rst

     Use the default values for all parameters.

 nfdc strategy set prefix /ndn strategy /localhost/nfd/strategy/asf/v=4/probing-interval~30000
-    Set probing interval to 30 seconds.
+    Set the probing interval to 30 seconds.

 nfdc strategy set prefix /ndn strategy /localhost/nfd/strategy/asf/v=4/max-timeouts~5
-    Set max timeouts to 5.
+    Set the maximum number of timeouts to 5.

 nfdc strategy set prefix /ndn strategy /localhost/nfd/strategy/asf/v=4/probing-interval~30000/max-timeouts~2
-    Set probing interval to 30 seconds and max timeouts to 2.
+    Set the probing interval to 30 seconds and the maximum number of timeouts to 2.

+nfdc strategy set prefix /ndn strategy /localhost/nfd/strategy/asf/v=4/retx-suppression-multiplier~2.5/probing-interval~45000
+    Set the retransmission suppression multiplier to 2.5 and the probing interval to 45 seconds.
+See :manpage:`nfdc-strategy(1)` for more information on the retransmission suppression parameters.

 See also
 --------